callstack/react-native-builder-bob/README.md

 #### New Architecture
 We only support [the latest version of React Native](https://reactnative.dev/versions#Latestversion) on apps that use the new architecture.

+## Upgrading Your Library to Newer Versions
+You can use the [React Native Upgrade Helper](https://github.com/react-native-community/rn-diff-lib-purge/tree/release/trial2/awesome-lib) to upgrade your library.

 ## FAQ

 ### Why should I compile my project with `react-native-builder-bob`?